knutzk/knutzk.github.io/_publications/rodem-jet-data.md

 layout       : none
 ---

-This work introduces RODEM Jet Datasets, a comprehensive collection of simulated jet events for developing and benchmarking machine learning algorithms in particle physics research.
+RODEM Jet Datasets provides a comprehensive collection of simulated jet events for developing and benchmarking machine learning algorithms in particle physics research.